Noble Veggies

 • Spices

-Select sauté, heat the oil, add the onions, bell pepper and zucchini.
+Step 2: Select sauté, heat the oil, and add the onions, bell pepper, and zucchini.
 Cook for 5 minutes, stirring occasionally.
 Add the garlic and cook for 1 minute.
 Press cancel.

-Add the rest of the ingredients and stir.
-Close the lid of the pressure cooker and place the valve in sealing position.
+Step 3: Add the rest of the ingredients and stir.
+Close the lid of the pressure cooker and place the valve in the sealing position.
 Select manual and set 8 minutes to high.
 It will take about 20 minutes for the pressure to rise

-When the end of the cooking alarm sounds, relieves the pressure immediately and remove the lid carefully.
+Step 4: When the end of the cooking alarm sounds, relieve the pressure immediately and remove the lid carefully.

 Serve in bowls